Multicultural Student Organizations

 Muslim Students Association (MSA) at Bowling Green State University is a social group for the Muslim students on campus; consisting of people of different origins, nationalities, and culture; serving the needs of students by the virtues of brotherhood and sisterhood; a means by which Muslim students maintain and increase their faith in a college environment as well as an expression of their creativity and ideas; a tool by which non-Muslims on campus learn about Islam and its beauty; a voice for the Ummah on this campus and of all Muslims worldwide.
 Above all, MSA is the stepping stone by which students learn the techniques, develop the motivation, and acquire the passion to commit their lives.

-- Workshops and Seminars at the chapter, regional and national
+- Professional Development - Workshops and Seminars at the chapter, regional and national levels

 - Student Case Study Competition – Annual Convention student component